Why The Basilica School?

 - Encore Classes: We offer instruction at every grade level in Spanish, music, art, computer technology, library and physical education.

-- St. Mary School follows the Diocese of Arlington approved guidelines for all subject areas
+- The Basilica School of Mary School follows the Diocese of Arlington approved guidelines for all subject areas

 - SMART board technology available in Kindergarten – 8th grade, including Encore classes.